Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Just — that.

-Scratch that… THIS looks like my driver’s license photo.
+Scratch that… THIS is what my driver’s license photo looks like.

 Unc V loves his Sundays.